jolinxql/SdA-My-Exp/SdA-My-Exp.md

 >**Note**

 >I wrote this article based on my own experiments when I was practicing using Theano.
 I implemented two classifiers for this article -- *Simple MLP* and *MLP+SdA (MLP finetuning after SdA pretraining)*.
 Experimental results and my analysis has also been given.
 If you intend to run the code, my code is available for download on my Github.
-The code is slightly different with what deeplearning.net has provided.
+The code is slightly different with what deeplearning.net provided.
 I've only tested it with ipython notebook (python2).
 >
 >Especially if you do not have experience with autoencoders, I recommend reading this tutorial [Denoising Autoencoders](http://deeplearning.net/tutorial/dA.html#da) before going any further.